How we choose what to recommend.

 - LED requires battery or USB power

-- More components = more maintenance
+- More components mean more maintenance

-Is the Stander Security Pole Worth $90?
+Is the Stander Security-Pole Worth the Cost?

 Pros